Z1Y4DK/R-Studio-and-Power-BI-Assignment/README.md

 # **Overview:**

-I looked into Hollywoods Most Profitable Stories! 🌍💰 In this project, I dived into this dataset, using RStudio and PowerBI to clean, filter, visualize, and analyze my data.
+I looked into Hollywoods Most Profitable Stories!💰 In this project, I dived into this dataset, using RStudio and PowerBI to clean, filter, visualize, and analyze my data.

 # **Project Structure:**